-Inter-University Master's Degree in Computational Fluid Mechanics - 3th edition
+Inter-University Master's Degree in Computational Fluid Dynamics - 5th edition

-The Master's Degree is aimed at graduates in Engineering in ambits such as Physics, Energy, Chemistry, Mechanics, the Agri-Food industry, Civil Engineering, Aerospace, and Naval, Environmental and Automotive Engineering.
+The Master's Degree in Computational Fluid Dynamics is aimed at graduates in Engineering in ambits such as Physics, Energy, Chemistry, Mechanics, the Agri-Food industry, Civil Engineering, Aerospace, and Naval, Environmental and Automotive Engineering.
 The Master's Degree is also open to graduates in related areas of Engineering and who have basic academic training in fluid mechanics and mathematics.

 Prospective students should also demonstrate the following qualities: